cdmgtri/niem-tools-requirements/generated/NIEM_tools.md

 ## Data model development

-      - Creation of NIEM-conformant data models.
+   Creation of NIEM-conformant data models.
-         - For example, the creation of extension schemas and message envelopes.
+   For example, the creation of extension schemas and message envelopes.

 ## Artifact production

-      - Formats:
+   Formats:

       - Zip file
       - XML Schema document set
       - JSON Schema + JSON-LD context
       - OpenAPI
       - Spreadsheet
       - UML XMI
       - Clicky diagrams
       - Documentation
          - e.g., Word doc
       - Database schema
       - IDL
       - Google Protocol Buffers
       - Apache Thrift

 ## Artifact import

+   This has an overlap with data model development.
+   Data models could be built from artifacts imported into a tool, such as a spreadsheet or extension schema.

 ## Validation